 Many of San Francisco’s streets are dangerous by design.
 Each day in the city, at least three people walking are hit by cars.
 In 2013, a near-record number of people were killed while walking and biking: 21 pedestrians and four bicyclists were victims of lethal traffic crimes–including six year-old Sofia Liu and an 86 year old man who were both killed in crosswalks–the highest number since 2007.
-This year, seven people have died as a result of traffic-related collisions.
+Last year, 18 people lost their lives needlessly as a result of traffic-related collisions.

-Yet, despite the City’s 2014 release of the Pedestrian Strategy, which identified the most dangerous six percent of roads where more than 60% of pedestrian crashes occur (see map), and repeated calls for much-needed, engineering improvements for street safety, more targeted and data-driven, traffic crime enforcement, and effective education, San Francisco has made limited progress to improve the safety of people walking on the city’s increasingly chaotic streets.
-Today, critical pedestrian safety projects remain largely unfunded in the annual budgets of both the San Francisco Municipal Transportation Agency and City.
+Yet, despite the City’s 2013 release of the Pedestrian Strategy, which identified the most dangerous six percent of roads where more than 60% of pedestrian crashes occur (see map), and repeated calls for much-needed, engineering improvements for street safety, more targeted and data-driven, traffic crime enforcement, and effective education, San Francisco has made limited progress to improve the safety of people walking on the city’s increasingly chaotic streets.

-In response to increasing number of traffic-related injuries and deaths, Walk SF and a coalition of community groups, including the San Francisco Bicycle Coalition, is calling on City leaders and agencies to formally adopt Vision Zero by funding and implementing the engineering, enforcement, and education efforts required to:
+In response to increasing number of traffic-related injuries and deaths, in 2014 Walk SF and a coalition of community groups, including the San Francisco Bicycle Coalition, called on City leaders and agencies to formally adopt Vision Zero by funding and implementing the engineering, enforcement, and education efforts required to:

 - Fix the known dangerous locations where people are being injured on our streets – the majority of which are in the SoMa and Tenderloin neighborhoods — by delivering on-the-ground improvements quickly;